Rogerskelamen/nvim/README.md

 # the Usage of My Neovim

-> if you want to copy My neovim configuration, this readme tutorial may help you a lot.
+> If you want to copy My neovim configuration, this readme tutorial may help you a lot.

 > Also, this configuration help me to remember the forgotten function.
 After all, the configuration is so much.

 ![](https://raw.githubusercontent.com/Rogerskelamen/nvim/master/images/screenshot.png)

+If you use neovim-win64, you may want to apply [this branch](https://github.com/Rogerskelamen/nvim/tree/win)

 ## Installation